macmillan333/another-roblox-style-sheet/README.md

 ![image](https://github.com/user-attachments/assets/7dc0012b-2b37-4033-a108-3f03a62ec8d5)

-After you write your style sheet, click the `Apply` button to apply it to all applicable instances in `StarterGui`!
+After you write your style sheet, click the `Apply` button to apply it to all applicable instances in `Workspace` and `StarterGui`!
 If there's a mistake in your style sheet, a message box will pop up to show you the error message.

 ## An example style sheet